quicwg/base-drafts/draft-ietf-quic-transport.md

-A Version Negotiation ({{packet-version}}) packet echoes the connection IDs selected by the client, both to ensure correct routing toward the client and to allow the client to validate that the packet is in response to an Initial packet.
+A Version Negotiation ({{packet-version}}) packet echoes the connection IDs selected by the client, both to ensure correct routing toward the client and to demonstrate that the packet is in response to a packet sent by the client.

 A zero-length connection ID can be used when a connection ID is not needed to route to the correct endpoint.
 However, multiplexing connections on the same